BogdanBulai/frontendExample/README.md

 **Assumptions:**

 1. I picked the 'most wrong' and 'most correct' color from the design and I interpolated those colors to find colors between them in order to have an interval to choose from when changing the colors.
 Interpolation happens on a curbed path that goes through the middle of the color wheel.
 A more appropiate interpolation would have been one that goes through the curbed path on the color wheel edge for more live colors and to avoid gray hues.
-I couldn't find a solution for this.
+I couldn't find a solution for this, but it's something that is possible given some research time.

 2. I chose not to use any state management library, but in retrospect this was a mistake.
 I assumed the logic of the application wouldn't be so extensive and a state management library (such as redux) would have helped.
 I realized this too late and I decided not to refactor the application in order to add it, given the size of it.
 An extension of it would require a state management library though.